Skip to content

 Courtyard by Marriott Tampere City is the perfect place for a May Day staycation.
 The hotel is centrally located and all the most important destinations in central Tampere are within walking distance.
 The hotel also has a direct inside hallway to Tampere Hall and the world’s only Moomin Museum.

 You must also experience the great atmosphere at Lapland Hotels Arena, located next to one of the most lively event venues in Tampere!
-After an exciting hockey game or concert at the Nokia Arena you can ride the elevator upstairs to enjoy the night at Laawu Rooftop Terrace & Sauna.

 If you are looking for a more peaceful surrounding not too far from the city center or wish to to stay in a modern apartment instead of a traditional hotel room, Unity Tampere is a great choice for you!
 Unity offers all the perks of a hotel with relaxed living next to Pyhäjärvi Lake and the natural area in Pyynikki.